 Figures and tables

 Figure 1: Compartmental representation for the carbon allocation model proposed for the evergreen mediterranean Pinus halepensis by Klein and Hoch (2015).
-The squared compartments define the state variables, and the arrows define the fraction of carbon that is transferred between pools.
+The square compartments define the state variables, and the arrows define the fraction of carbon that is transferred between pools.
 The name and values of the fluxes and state variables are defined in the Tables 1 and 2.
-This model is described by the equiation 1.
+This model is described by the Equation 1.

 Figure 2: Compartmental representation for carbon allocation proposed for the temperate deciduous Acer rubrum and evergreen Pinus taeda species based on a theoretical interpretation of the ”ACGCA” developed by Ogle and Pacala (2009).
-The squared compartments define the state variables, and the arrows define the fraction of carbon that is transferred between pools.
+The square compartments define the state variables, and the arrows define the fraction of carbon that is transferred between pools.
 The name of the fluxes and state variables are defined in the Tables 1 and 2.
-This model is described by the equiation 1
+This model is described by the Equation 1

 Figure 3: Age distribution of the non-structural carbon in the whole tree and the tree pools for each species Pinus halepensis, Acer rubrum and Pinus taeda.
 The frequencies are given in grams of carbon and the sum of all the frequencies of all the compartments is equal to the total mass of carbon of the system.

-Figure 4: Age distribution of the non-structural carbon in the whole tree for some subsequent years of the disturbance simulation for each of the species Pinus halepensis, Acer rubrum and Pinus taeda.
+Figure 4: Age distribution of the non-structural carbon in the whole tree for years subsequent to the start of the carbon limitation simulation (years after disturbance) for each of the species Pinus halepensis, Acer rubrum and Pinus taeda.

-Figure 5: Backward transit time distribution of the non-structural carbon in the whole tree for some subsequent years of the simulated disturbance for each of the species Pinus halepensis, Acer rubrum and Pinus taeda.
-Year 0 represents the backward transit time of trees that have not experienced any disturbance.

-Figure 6: Non-structural carbon mean backward transit time and NSC consumption during 50 years of the disturbance simulation for each species Pinus halepensis, Acer rubrum and Pinus taeda.
-After leaving the trees the first 10 years growing under healthy conditions, the productivity was set to zero for the subsequent 40 years.
+Figure 5: Backward transit time distribution of the non-structural carbon in the whole tree during healthy conditions (Year 0 after disturbance) and yearssubsequent to the start of the simulated carbon limitation for each of the species Pinus halepensis, Acer rubrum and Pinus taeda.
+Figure 6: Non-structural carbon mean backward transit time and the percentage of NSC consumption during 50 years of the simulation for each species Pinus halepensis, Acer rubrum and Pinus taeda.
+The first 10 years of the simulation represent the steady state, with trees growing under healthy conditions.
+After this, assimilation was set to zero to simulate carbon limitation for the subsequent 40 years.
+For a given time step of the simulation there is a level of consumption given by the green line and specified in the right axis, and there is a backward transit time given by the blue line and noted in the left axis.
+This mean backward transit time reflects the mean age of the carbohydrates being used in metabolism and growth in each time step of the simulations.

-Figure 7: Mean sensitivity value μ and its correspondent variance σ for each flux of each species Pinus halepensis, Acer rubrum and Pinus taeda calculated by the Elementary Effects method.
-The bigger the mean sensitivity value the more sensible is the mean age or the mean transit time to changes in that flux.
-The fluxes are labeled as they are defined in Table 2.

-Figure 8: Association between the most sensitive NSC fluxes (Tab 2) and the mean age and mean transit time for each species: Pinus halepensis, Acer rubrum and Pinus taeda.

-Table 1: Compartments description for the models used, with structure as depicted in Figs 1 and 2.
+Table 1: Compartments names of the models described in Figs 1 and 2.